 Usually, licensed money lenders do not need collateral to give loans.
 You still need to provide some documents to show them your proof of residency and such.

-The Registry of Moneylenders in Singapore fixes the interest rate charged by the moneylenders.
-Their rates will be much lower than that of the banks.
+The Registry of Moneylenders in Singapore cap the interest rate charged by the moneylenders.
+Their rates will be much higher than that of the banks.
 They also have their terms and conditions that you must adhere to or you will pay additional fees.
 All the fees are on a list or stated in the contract.
 Late repayment attracts a S$60 fee.
 Defaulting attracts a penalty.

 What Are The Requirements For A Foreigner Loan From A Bank?